Arzelith/coin-look-up/README.md

 # Coin look up!

-Aplicación que permite la búsqueda de información de mercado de cryptomonedas.
+App that allows the search for cryptocurrency market information.

 ## Instrucciones:

-1. Clonar el proyecto
+1. Clone the project
-2. Ingresa al direcorio del proyecto: cd coin-look-up
+2. Go to the project directory: cd coin-look-up
-3. Instala las dependencias: npm install
+3. Install dependencies: npm install
-4. Inicia el proyecto: npm run dev
+4. Run de the project: npm run dev